-Lieutenant Colonel Mark G. Solesky is the Deputy Chief of Police responsible for providing leadership and oversight for the Department's three Bureaus (Investigations Bureau, Patrol Operations Bureau, and Support Bureau) as well as the Standards and Research Unit.
+Lieutenant Colonel Mark G. Solesky is the Deputy Chief of Police responsible for providing leadership and oversight for the Department's three Bureaus (Investigations Bureau, Operations Bureau, and Support Bureau) as well as the Standards and Research Unit.

 The Investigations Bureau includes: the Criminal Investigations Section, Vice and Narcotics Section, Criminal Intelligence Section, Crime Line Coordinator and Public Information Officer.